amirdy/comment_analyzer/README.md

 - [Amazon Reviews for Sentiment Analysis](https://www.kaggle.com/bittlingmayer/amazonreviews/)

-This dataset consists of a ~4 million Amazon customer reviews.
+This dataset consists of a ~4 million Amazon customer reviews(~3.6Milion for training and 0.4milion for testing).

 It has 2 labels: